 The promotion of free trade in financial services is one reason for promoting harmonization of financial regulation.
 Another is the desire of governments and regulators in developed countries to protect their financial markets from various types of threat from other countries.
-If countries generally had similar levels of investor protection, then they would not need to worry about protection of their own residents who decided to invest abroad.
+If countries generally had similar levels of investor protection, then they would not need to worry about protection of their own residents who decided to invest abroad (although they might be concerned about the loss of funds from their own investment sector).
 Harmonization of regulation is an alternative to extraterritorial application of rules.
 Regulatory harmonization also limits the ability of firms to escape regulation by moving their activities into another jurisdiction (regulatory arbitrage).

-Crises in developing markets during the 1990s led to general concern about the "International Financial Architecture",175 and to the setting up of the Financial Stability Institute, and the Financial Stability Forum (now the Financial Stability Board).
-Some scholars have argued that differences in legal origins correlate with the level of development of a country's securities markets,176 and that countries with strong securities markets tend to have high levels of economic growth.177 Thus it has been argued that increasing standards of regulation in less developed economies not only protects developed economies by reducing the likelihood of crises which might infect the developed economies, but also benefits less
+Crises in developing markets during the 1990s led to general concern about the "International Financial Architecture", 183 and to the setting up of the Financial Stability Institute, and the Financial Stability Forum (now the Financial Stability Board).
+Some scholars have argued that differences in legal origins correlate with the level of development